 How will Holy Communion be offered?

-At this time traffic patterns will be established in the church to accommodate a 6 foot distance during the line.
-Holy Communion will be given like normal.
+At this time traffic patterns will be established in the church to accommodate a 6-foot distance during the line.
+Holy Communion will be given as normal.

 Will antidoron be served?